Mapped: Where in the UK faces flood alerts as rain weather warning issued

 Hundreds of flood warnings will impact the country on Monday

-Hundreds of flood alerts and warnings are in place across the UK on Monday after the Met Office issued a weather warning for more heavy rain.
+Hundreds of flood alerts and warnings are in place across the UK on Monday after the Met Office issued weather warnings for more heavy rain this week.

 Bands of heavy rain are set to batter parts of the south of England and Wales as a yellow weather warning is in place during Monday afternoon and evening, the forecaster said.